Laser Cooling and Hyperfine Measurements of Radium-225 Ions

-Atoms with magnetic field-insensitive transitions are appealing for their use in quantum information science~\cite{Crain2014} (QIS) and precision measurement~\cite{Lewty2012, Pizzocaro2017}.
-For ions with a single valence electron and half-integer nuclear spin, there is a ground state qubit composed of two total spin projection $m_F=0$ states separated by the hyperfine splitting.
-These states are first order-insensitive to magnetic field noise and are well-suited to laser driven gates~\cite{Ballance2016, Boguslawski2023}.
+Atoms with magnetic field-insensitive transitions are appealing for quantum information science (QIS)~\cite{Crain2014} and precision measurements~\cite{Lewty2012, Pizzocaro2017}.
+For alkali-like ions with a single unpaired electron and half-integer nuclear spin, there is a ground state qubit composed of two spin projection $m_F=0$ states separated by the hyperfine splitting.
+These states are first-order insensitive to magnetic field noise and are well-suited to laser driven gates~\cite{Ballance2016, Boguslawski2023}.
 For laser-coolable ions with nuclear spin $I=1/2$, the qubit is straightforward to initialize and control optically or with microwaves.
-This hyperfine qubit is a feature of $^{171}$Yb$^+$~\cite{Balzer2006, Ma2022} and led to the development of the radioactive $^{133}$Ba$^+$ qubit~\cite{Hucul2017}.
-The hyperfine qubit's features also benefit optical clocks based on \ion{Yb}{171}~\cite{Tamm2014, Huntemann2016}.
-The radium-225 ion has nuclear spin $1/2$, a low charge to mass ratio, and optical transitions at convenient wavelengths~\cite{Fan2019, West2019}, making it a good optical clock candidate \cite{Holliman2022}.
-The ion's large hyperfine splittings make it possible to run an optical clock with only two infrared wavelengths \cite{Holliman2023}, which is amenable to integrated photonic devices.
+Such a hyperfine qubit is a feature of $^{171}$Yb$^+$~\cite{Balzer2006, Olmschenk2007} and $^{133}$Ba$^+$ ~\cite{Hucul2017}.
+These qubit features also benefit optical clocks~\cite{Tamm2014, Huntemann2016}.
+The \ion{Ra}{225} ion ($I=1/2$) is a good clock candidate \cite{Holliman2022}, due in part to its low charge to mass ratio and optical transitions at convenient wavelengths~\cite{Fan2019, West2019}.
+The ion's large hyperfine splittings make it possible to operate an optical clock with only two infrared wavelengths (828~nm and 1079~nm)~\cite{Holliman2023}, which could be generated and controlled with integrated photonics to help enable a compact transportable system.

-Searches for time reversal symmetry violation are motivated by the observed baryon asymmetry of the universe and the strong $CP$ problem~\cite{Pospelov2005}.
-Radium-225 has an octupole-deformed nucleus that enhances its sensitivity to hadronic sources of $T$-violation~\cite{Auerbach1996, Dobaczewski2005, Bishof2016}.
-The sensitivity can be further enhanced by incorporating radium-225 into a molecule~\cite{Yu2021}, which can be produced with laser-cooled \ion{Ra}{225}~\cite{Fan2021}.